UPPMAX/uppmax_intro_python/docs/sessions/using_the_python_interpreter.md

     - What is a scripting language?
     - What is an interpreter?
     - What is an HPC cluster?
-    - What are features of the Rackham HPC cluster?
+    - What are features of your HPC cluster?
     - What is the rule on what to run on a login node?
-    - When to use an interactive session?

     Lesson plan: